Sturm-Liouville operators with measure-valued coefficients

 The function $f^\qd$ is called the first quasi-derivative of $f$.

-The definition of $\tau$ is consistent with classical theory: Indeed let $\varrho$, $\varsigma$, and $\chi$ be locally absolutely continuous with respect to Lebesgue measure, and denote by $r$, $p^{-1}$, and $q$ the respective densities i.e.
+We note that the definition of $\tau$ is consistent with classical theory.
+Indeed, let $\varrho$, $\varsigma$ and $\chi$ be locally absolutely continuous with respect to Lebesgue measure, and denote by $r$, $p^{-1}$ and $q$ the respective densities i.e.,

 for each Borel set $B$.
-Then some function $f$ is in $\Deftau$ if and only if $f$ as well as the quasi-derivative $f^\qd = pf'$ are locally absolutely continuous (with respect to Lebesgue measure).
+Then some function $f$ lies in $\Deftau$ if and only if $f$ as well as its quasi-derivative $f^\qd = pf'$ are locally absolutely continuous (with respect to Lebesgue measure).
 In this case